top of page

-Yes, to train with us you do.
+Yes.
+You must have a license to practice massage therapy in order to study with us and to practice Thai Massage as a massage service for compensation.
 Our curriculum is designed to build upon the principles of professional touch that are taught in massage school and we ONLY train licensed massage therapists.
 Having this prerequisite allows us to place a strong focus on technique application during our classes.
 You will be asked to provide your license number and state when you register for any class.

-Yes.
-As an LMT practicing legally within the scope of practice in your state you may use anything you learn in our classes with your clients as indicated at any time.
-Our CE weekend immersions, power CE weekends, one day CE courses and table CE courses are designed to provide you with usable techniques that can be added to your menu of services once you have practiced enough for feedback and feel confident that you will be helping and not hurting any of your clients or yourself!
-We make time to discuss marketing at the end of each class.
+As an LMT practicing legally within the scope of practice in your state you may use anything you learn in our CE classes with your clients as indicated at any time.
+Our CE courses are designed to provide you with usable techniques that can be added to your menu of services once you have practiced enough for feedback and feel confident that you will be helping and not hurting any of your clients or yourself!
+We make time to discuss marketing and how to showcase your new techniques and service offerings at the end of each CE class.

-No. After fully participating in a CE course you will receive a CE Completion Certificate as documentation of the number of CE credits awarded to you.
-Providing that you have a massage therapy license in the area where you practice you may legally integrate anything you learn in our classes into your current treatments at any time after class.
-Ethically, you will want to schedule some practice first to make sure you are as confident with your new Thai Massage techniques as you are with your current skillset.
+Providing that you have a massage therapy license in the area where you practice you may legally integrate anything you learn in our classes into your current treatments or service menu at any time after class.
+Ethically, you will want to schedule some practice first to make sure you are as confident with your Thai Massage techniques as you are with your current skillset.

-Most of our Thai Massage CE courses are ALL LEVELS and beginner-friendly (unless otherwise specified) so you may take any course at any time in any order.
-If you are enrolling in the 200hr Thai Massage Certification track then you are required to start from the beginning and work your way through the five week program in consecutive order.
+Most of our Thai Massage and Table Thai CE immersion courses are ALL LEVELS and beginner-friendly (unless otherwise specified) so you may take any course at any time in any order.
+If you are enrolling in our Thai Massage Certificate Track then you are required to start with either Thai Massage Sequence A or Thai Massage Sequence B and complete at least A or B before enrolling in Thai Massage Therapeutics.

 If you are confident in your ability to sit, kneel, lunge and move around on the floor then we recommend starting with any one of our weekend immersions, power weekends and one day courses on the mat.
 These courses provide CE credit for licensure renewal and a great introduction to mat-based bodywork while giving LMTs usable techniques that can be practiced and used right away.